ryukau/VSTPlugins/README.md

 If you have something related to plugin development, but not a bug report, feel free to use [discussion](https://github.com/ryukau/VSTPlugins/discussions) in this repository.

 You can fund the development via [paypal.me/ryukau](https://www.paypal.com/paypalme/ryukau).
-Primary goal is to get ARM mac for macOS port.

 ## Build Instruction
 See [build_instruction.md](https://github.com/ryukau/VSTPlugins/blob/master/build_instruction.md).